Industries12 min read

 What Does a Missed Call Cost a Dental Office?

 A single missed call from a prospective new dental patient costs $1,200-$1,500 in first-year revenue and up to $15,000 in lifetime patient value.
-For a practice missing 15-20 calls per day, that adds up to $200,000 or more in unrealized annual revenue — before accounting for referrals those patients would have generated.
+For a practice missing 15-20 calls daily, that adds up to $200,000 or more in unrealized annual revenue, before accounting for referrals those patients would have generated.

 The lifetime value calculation is what makes dental practices particularly vulnerable to missed calls.
 Unlike a one-time transaction, a dental patient relationship generates recurring revenue: two cleanings per year, annual x-rays, fillings, crowns, periodontal treatment, and eventually implants or cosmetic work.
 According to data from DentistryIQ, the lifetime value of a dental patient ranges from $6,000 to $15,000 depending on treatment acceptance and how long they remain in the practice.